mohammedgqudah/terminal-markup/README.md

   - [ ] button
 - [ ] detect mouse input
   - [ ] detect which component was clicked based on cords (focus)

+## Known Issues
+- The auto calculated width is +1 if the Static includes inline elements.
+- Button padding doesn't work when the display is inline